-- 4.4.1.2.
-Target Laboratory-Molded Density When The TGC Is Used.
-Design the mixture at a 96.5% target laboratory-molded density.
-Increase the target laboratory-molded density to 97.0% or 97.5% at the Contractor's discretion or when shown on the plans or specification. - 4.4.2.
+4.4.2.
 Job-Mix Formula Approval.
-The job-mix formula (JMF) is the combined aggregate gradation, target laboratory-molded density (or Ndesign level), and target asphalt percentage used to establish target values for hot-mix production.
+The JMF is the combined aggregate gradation, Ndesign level, and target asphalt percentage used to establish target values for hot-mix production.
 JMF1 is the original laboratory mixture design used to produce the trial batch.
-When WMA is used, JMF1 may be designed and submitted to the Engineer without including the WMA additive.
-When WMA is used, document the additive or process used and recommended rate on the JMF1 submittal.
-The Engineer and the Contractor will verify JMF1 based on plant-produced mixture from the trial batch unless otherwise approved.
+When WMA is used, JMF1 may be designed and submitted to the Engineer without including the WMA additive, foaming process, or compaction aid.
+When WMA or a compaction aid is used, document the additive or process used and recommended rate in the JMF1 submittal.
+The Engineer and the Contractor will verify JMF1 based on plant-produced mixture from the trial batch, unless otherwise approved.
 The Engineer may accept an existing mixture design previously used on a Department project and may waive the trial batch to verify JMF1.
-The Department may require the Contractor to reimburse the Department for verification tests if more than 2 trial batches per design are required.
+The Department may require the Contractor to reimburse the Department for verification tests if more than two trial batches per design are required.